1972 Australian federal election

-The 1972 Australian federal election was held in Australia on 2 December 1972.
+A federal election was held in Australia on 2 December 1972.
 All 125 seats in the House of Representatives were up for election, as well as a single Senate seat in Queensland.
 The incumbent Liberal–Country coalition government, led by Prime Minister William McMahon, was defeated by the opposition Labor Party led by Gough Whitlam.
 Labor's victory ended 23 years of successive Coalition governments that began in 1949 and started the three-year Whitlam Labor Government.

-Whitlam became the first Labor leader after World War II to lead the party to victory from opposition before Bob Hawke in 1983, Kevin Rudd in 2007 and Anthony Albanese in 2022.
+Whitlam became the first Labor leader since World War II to lead the party to victory from opposition.
+The feat was repeated by Bob Hawke in 1983, Kevin Rudd in 2007 and Anthony Albanese in 2022.

 Issues

 The 1972 election campaign dealt with a combination of Vietnam and domestic policy issues, and the role of the federal government in resolving these issues.
 The Coalition of the Liberal and Country parties had been in government for 23 years.
 Successive Coalition governments promoted conservative economics, trade, and defence.
 However, Australian economic prosperity during the post-war period of the 1950s and 1960s led to the emergence of a range of "quality of life" issues regarding urban development, education, and healthcare.
 By 1972 these "quality of life" issues came to represent a major political problem for the coalition parties.
 Traditionally all of these areas had been handled by the state governments, and the Coalition had always asserted the importance of states rights, a view backed by Liberal state premiers like Robert Askin and Henry Bolte.
 Between 1966 and 1972, Labor leader Gough Whitlam developed policies designed to deal with the problems of urban and regional development using the financial powers granted to the federal government under the Australian Constitution.
 As Whitlam put it, Labor focused on "cities, schools and hospitals", and these issues were electorally appealing especially to the young and growing baby boomer generation living in the outer suburbs of the major cities.

 By contrast, Coalition policies of conservative economic management, increasing trade, and Australian involvement in the Vietnam War disengaged a significant number of Australian voters.
 Australian involvement in the Vietnam War was initially popular.
 However, protests grew as the consequences of the war became apparent and the likelihood of a US-led victory diminished.
 A major part of the protests were directed at conscripting Australians to fight in the war.
 Liberal policies on Vietnam focused on the need to contain the spread of communism, but the gradual US and Australian troop withdrawal undermined this position.
 In 1971, Opposition Leader Gough Whitlam visited China.
 The Coalition heavily criticised the visit, but said criticism soon backfired and became an embarrassment when U.S. President Richard Nixon announced he would visit China the following year.